 Owning Your Career Brand

-Our career brand is one of the most important things we can create to achieve career success.
+Working hard is expected, but if we want to think strategically, we have to think about building our career brand.
 According to Entreprenuer.com, employees at companies that invest in personal branding initiatives are 27 percent more likely to feel optimistic about their company’s future; 20 percent are more likely to stay at their company, and 40 percent are more likely to believe their company is more competitive.
-This is because when creating a career brand, we will attract others to us and always be top of mind when people are thinking about our industry.
-When we do this, opportunities will come to us, and we will have stability in our careers.
+When we create a career brand for ourselves, we become more attractive as a candidate because we are building visibility and thought leadership.

 Our CEO and Founder, Jessica Chen, recently hosted a Soulcast Media | LIVE event on LinkedIn, where she interviewed Product Manager at LinkedIn, Shyvee Shi.

-They shared tips and personal stories about owning our career brand.
+They shared tips and personal stories about building a career brand for visibility.

-To own our career brand, we need to shift our mindset and break through any mental barriers we may have.
+To own our career brand, we need to first shift our mindset and break through any mental barriers we may have.
 Thinking about our career brand is thinking beyond what we have to do in our everyday roles.
-That is incredibly important; however, we need to think bigger.
+We have to think bigger.

 Consider the following: